amplifying-fsharp/fsharplang/spec/types-and-type-constraints.md

     - _Abstract_

 ```
-The kind is determined at the point of declaration by Type Kind Inference (§8.2) if it is not
+The kind is determined at the point of declaration by Type Kind Inference (see §8.2) if it is not
 specified explicitly as part of the type definition.
 The kind of a type refers to the kind of its
 outermost named type definition, after expanding abbreviations.
 For example, a type is a class
 type if it is a named type C< types > where C is of kind class.
 Thus,